Producing slow light in warm alkali vapor using electromagnetically induced transparency: Experimental setup

 \subsection{Pump and probe beam size and pump intensity}

-The probe beam $1/e^2$-radius is 1.13 mm.
-To approximate an ideal plane coupling field (see Sec.
-1 in Supplementary Notes) the pump beam is expanded to a $1/e^2$-radius of 2.26 mm using a telescope comprising two simple plano-convex lenses mounted on a cage assembly (see Fig.~\ref{fig:optlayout}).
-The pump intensity was mostly varied between {1.25 and 5.6 mW/cm$^2$}, though in a few cases was as low as {0.15 mW/cm$^2$} (compare to $I_{sat}$, see Sec.~\ref{sec:theory}\ref{subsec:condition}).
+The probe beam is Gaussian with a $1/e^2$-radius of 1.13 mm (the distance from the center of the beam where the intensity drops to $1/e^2$ of its value at the center).
+To approximate an ideal plane wave (see Sec.
+1 in Supplementary Notes) the pump beam, which is also Gaussian, is expanded to a $1/e^2$-radius of 2.26 mm using a telescope comprising two simple plano-convex lenses mounted in a cage assembly (see Fig.~\ref{fig:optlayout}).
+The pump intensity was mostly varied between {1.25 and 5.6 mW/cm$^2$}, though in a few cases it was as low as {0.15 mW/cm$^2$} (compare to $I_{sat}$, see Sec.~\ref{sec:3lvlexpt}\ref{subsec:condition}).